vikramraja1995/MagnificentStatusChecker/README.md

 ]
 ```

 As seen in the example above, the returned data contains the timestamp of the recorded status, the http code, and a response string.
 The response string is only found in entries with a status code of 500, and contain the data that the server being recorded returned.
+The timestamp returned is in Unix / Epoch time, counted in seconds from January 1st, 1970 at 12:00 AM (UTC).
+This can be easily converted in most programming languages

 The server backend can be configured to record status history of any url, not just the magnificent server url.
 Hence, the API requires the URL that is being searched as a parameter.